babel/rfcs/rfcs/0000-top-level-assumptions.md

 ## Configuration merging

-Multiple `"assumptions"` object should be merged using `Object.assign`, instead of by overwriting the object as it happens for other options.
+Multiple `"assumptions"` objects should be merged using `Object.assign`, and not overwritten like other options.
 This makes it easy, for example, to enable one additional assumption for a specific folder.
 Also, it still keeps the ability of disabling an assumption simply by setting it to `false`.

 They should be merged considering the following precedence, which is the same as what is already used for other options: